Mike-Wilkins/Tech-Events-Manager/README.md

 </p>

 ## Project Overview
 Tech Events Manager is an ASP.NET MVC application which implements GoogleMaps API and Geocoding services as a tool for enabling users to locate tech meetup events in their local area.
 After entering a valid UK postcode, users can filter events according to proximity from their home address.
+Implements an administrative service for managing new events, editing and deleting expired events.

 ## GoogleMaps & Geocoding
 When creating a new event, conversion from postcode to lat/lng is handled using Google Geocoding services and is implemted prior to submitting the entry to the database table.
+This addresses potential problems occuring due to the number of Geocoding requests limited to 50 per second.